fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Wed 9/16
 - Charlotte Biltekoff, *Eating Right in America*, Chapter 2: Scientific Moralization, 13--44.

-Here we get another look at food reformers in the early 20th century, with an emphasis on the links between diet and morality.
-A few key points to consider: What does "morality" mean in this chapter?
-Why is it so important (per the reformers) to have the proper diet?
-How is the proper diet related to the supposedly universal calorie?
+Prompt question: Today we get another look at food reformers in the early 20th century, particularly Ellen Richards, with an emphasis on the links between diet and morality.
+Describe the link between home economics, nutrition, and immigration.
+How and why did these come to intersect as according to Biltekoff (and Mudry)?

 {% include alert.html class='danger' title='Reading Reflections' text="
 - Group 1: [Standard Reflection](reading-reflections#standard-reflection)
 - Group 2: [Connective Reflection](reading-reflections#connective-reflection)
 - Group 3: [Prompt Reflection](reading-reflections#prompt-reflection)
-- Group 4: [Response Reflection](reading-reflections#response-reflection) (remember these are due by the end of TUESDAY) "%}
+- Group 4: [Response Reflection](reading-reflections#response-reflection) (remember these are due by the end of THURSDAY) "%}

 ### Fri 9/18
 - Wilbur O. Atwater, “The Chemistry of Food and Nutrition: The Composition of Our Bodies and Our Food,” *Century Illustrated Magazine*, 34 (May 1887): 59--74.
-We don't need to summarize the main points of the article---they are clearly stated at the end.
-Our goal is to understand the overall flavor of this article that is representative of Atwater’s work so often referenced in our readings of late. *Skim but don't totally skip* the science lesson details.
+Our goal with this primary source is to understand the tone of this work so often referenced in our readings this week. *Skim but don't totally skip* the science lesson details.
 Think about:
   - How does article reflect larger scientific currents?
-  - To what extent has this been true for our other sources?
   - What’s the point of all the science detail?
   - How/why does metaphor play such a prominent role in his explanations?
-Does that still happen?

 {% include alert.html class='danger' title='Weekly reflection' text="
 How does Atwater establish his credibility, authority, and expertise?
-How was his approach different from Cheyne (two weeks ago)?
+Be specific!
+How was his approach different from Cheyne and Graham?
+How much do you agree with Mudry's and Biltekoff's interpretations of Atwater after reading his work for yourself?
 "%}